canonical/spark-client-snap/docs/tutorial/overview.md

 - Perform a simple analysis using `pyspark` using Python
 - Review a list of common tips, tricks and issues you may face when using Spark on Kubernetes

-While this tutorial intends to guide and teach you as you deploy Apache Spark, it will be most beneficial if you already have a familiarity with:
+While this tutorial intends to guide and teach you to deploy Apache Spark using Charmed Spark, it will be most beneficial if you already have a familiarity with:
 - Basic terminal commands.
 - Apache Spark concepts and Kubernetes basic knowledge.